rintala/DD2423/lab1/answers_jr_lab1.md

 When using $rawsubsample(image)$ we reduce the size of the image by a factor of two in each dimension, i.e. by picking out every second pixel along each dimension.

-- **Subsampling:** "refers to sampling at a rate (either in space or time) that's lower than the Nyquist criterion would indicate.
-It usually follows some sort of low-pass or bandpass filter that reduces the information content of the original signal to a level appropriate for the new sample rate."
+- <u>Subsampling:</u> *"refers to sampling at a rate (either in space or time) that's lower than the Nyquist criterion would indicate.
+It usually follows some sort of low-pass or bandpass filter that reduces the information content of the original signal to a level appropriate for the new sample rate."*
-- By smoothing the image prior to the subsampling, more data can be preserved, i.e. we can prevent losing information from the image
+- By smoothing the image prior to the subsampling, more data can be preserved, i.e. we can prevent loosing information from the image
 - Blurring image, reduces the frequency and reduces the Nyquist rate to better match the new subsampled image.
 - This method can be used to counteract aliasing.

 ___________________________________________________________________________